ozbillwang/terraform-best-practices/README.md

 ## Retrieves state meta data from a remote backend

-Normally we have several layers to manage terraform resources.
-After you create the base resources, such as vpc, security group, subnets, nat gateway.
-You should refer the states directly from vpc layer.
+Normally we have several layers to manage terraform resources, such as network, database, application layers.
+After you create the basic network resources, such as vpc, security group, subnets, nat gateway in vpc stack.
+Your database layer and applications layer should always refer the resource from vpc layer directly via `terraform_remote_state` data srouce.

 ```
 data "terraform_remote_state" "stack" {